sait-wbdv/winter-2024/src/lib/content/assessments/cpnt-262/assignment-2.md

 **Points will be deducted for**:

-- violations of accessibility, usability and SvelteKit best practices;
+- violations of accessibility, usability and Nuxt best practices;
 - pages that are incomplete or of low fidelity;
 - projects that aren't deployed (3 point deduction);
 - syntax errors,